rawiriblundell/simple-locate/README.md

 ```

 As we can tell, at this scale, merging is slightly punitive over our non-merging best-case, but in repeated testing it seems to stick around the 19-22s mark.

+## Known Problems
+Most problems have been dealt with, the major remaining one that I'm aware of is duplication in merging.
+For example, let's say that the update script finds the following directories as having been modified in the last 24 hours:

+* `/home/userA`
+* `/home/userA/.local/someApp/cache`
+* `/home/userA/.secret/stashedfiles/`

+So the update script will filter `^/home/userA` out of the index files, which cover the other two directories.
+It will then reindex `/home/userA`, which includes the other two directories.
+But in due course it will reindex the other two directories as well.

+I currently have no great incentive to fix this, for two reasons:

+* Indexing a directory is fast.
+While it's inelegant, there's no great performance loss with the reindexing.
+The main performance hit is in generating the list of directories modified in the last 24 hours
+* The searching script runs `sort` and `uniq` across its output anyway, which removes duplicates.